-As the Electrical Engineering Chair and Graduate Program Directors we will work conscientiously to ensure you receive a world-class education in your chosen area of study.
-Please do not hesitate to contact us should you need our assistance and guidance at any time for any matters.
+As the ECE Department Chair, along with the Graduate Program Directors, our ECE faculty and staff, we will work conscientiously to ensure you receive a world-class education in your chosen field of study.
+Please do not hesitate to contact us should you need assistance and guidance at any time regarding any matters.